JohnathonBowers/coding-log/coding-log.md

 **May 14, 2023**
 - Following Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course, coded along an algorithm that constructs a queue using two stacks
+- Studied switch statements in JavaScript in Jonas Schmedtmann's Udemy course "The Complete JavaScript Course 2023"

 **May 13, 2023**
 - Following Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course, implemented a queue with enqueue(), dequeue(), and peek() methods using a linked list